tuvalutorture/SIMAS/README.md

 * OPERAND 1: name of the label
 * OPERAND 2: name of a variable. if true, will jump to the label

+#### - jumpnv
+* jump to a label. this is a conditional jump
+* OPERAND 1: name of the label
+* OPERAND 2: name of a variable. if false, will jump to the label

 #### - label
 * define a label
 * OPERAND 1: name of the label